HumanAssisted/JACS/docs/schema/node.md

 https://hai.ai/schemas/node/v1/node.schema.json
 ```

-A plan for a node in a finite state machine.
+A a node in a finite state machine.
 Stateless, a class to be used to instantiate a node.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                        |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :-------------------------------------------------------------------------------- |